-Next, we illustrate the registration results for three examples with or without the penalty term $\int_{\Omega}\phi(f(\bm{x}))d\bm{x}$ where the deformation correction is adopted.
-As illustrated in \Cref{fig:phi-tau22}, the proposed model with the penalty term not only generates better registered images but also produces smoother and more realistic transformations.
-The reasons are two-fold.
-Firstly, the penalty term limits the range of $f(\bm{x})$ to be near 1 as far as possible, and indirectly determines the range of $\det\big(\nabla\bar{\bm{\varphi}}(\bm{x})\big) $.
-Secondly, the more smoother nature of the image deformation is strongly required in practice, the regulariztion term $\int_{\Omega}|\nabla f(\bm{x})|^2 d\bm{x}$ in this work ensures the smoothness of $f(\bm{x})$, which also relate to smoothness of the transformation $\bar{\bm{\varphi}}(\bm{x})$.
-These confirm that the penalty term with the relaxation function $f(\bm{x})$ is important for the proposed model, which makes the deformation smoother and tends to volume-preserving.
+The registration results for three examples are demonstrated, both with and without the penalty term $\int_{\Omega}\phi(f(\bm{x}))d\bm{x}$, which incorporates the correction for deformation.
+As shown in \Cref{fig:phi-tau22}, the proposed model, when equipped with the penalty term, not only produces better registered images, but also generates smoother and more realistic transformations.
+This can be attributed to two factors.
+Firstly, the penalty term constrains the range of $f(\bm{x})$ to be in proximity to 1, consequently determining the range of $\det\big(\nabla\bar{\bm{\varphi}}(\bm{x})\big)$.
+Secondly, the regularization term $\int_{\Omega} \|\nabla f(\bm{x})\|^2 d\bm{x}$ in this study ensures the smoothness of $f(\bm{x})$, which is also associated with the smoothness of the transformation $\bar{\bm{\varphi}}(\bm{x})$.
+These findings validate the significance of the penalty term that incorporates the relaxation function $f(\bm{x})$ in the proposed model, as it leads to smoother deformations that tend to preserve volume.